Out-of-body experience

 An out-of-body experience (OBE or sometimes OOBE) is a phenomenon in which a person perceives the world as if from a location outside their physical body.
 An OBE is a form of autoscopy (literally "seeing self"), although this term is more commonly used to refer to the pathological condition of seeing a second self, or doppelgänger.
 The term out-of-body experience was introduced in 1943 by G. N. M. Tyrrell in his book Apparitions, and was adopted by researchers such as Celia Green, and Robert Monroe, as an alternative to belief-centric labels such as "astral projection" or "spirit walking".

 OBEs have been induced by traumatic brain injuries, sensory deprivation, near-death experiences, dissociative and psychedelic drugs, dehydration, sleep disorders, dreaming, and electrical stimulation of the brain, among other causes.
 It can also be deliberately induced by some.
-One in ten people has an OBE once, or more commonly, several times in their life.
+One in ten people have an OBE once, or more commonly, several times in their life.
 Psychologists and neuroscientists regard OBEs as dissociative experiences caused by different psychological and neurological factors.

-Origin
+Origins

 British psychical researcher J. Arthur Hill was the first to use the term "out-of-the-body experience" in his 1918 book Man is a Spirit.
+Oliver Fox used the same term in his 1920 essays for the Occult Review.
 The term out-of-body experience was first introduced by G. N. M. Tyrell in his book Apparitions, published in 1943.
-Some of the earliest researchers to write on the subject were Ernesto Bozzano, Hereward Carrington, Sylvan J. Muldoon, Arthur E. Powell and Francis Prevost.
+Some of the earliest researchers to write on the subject were Caroline D. Larsen, Ernesto Bozzano, Hereward Carrington, Sylvan Muldoon, Arthur E. Powell and Francis Prevost.

+Robert Monroe brought awareness of out-of-body experiences to a larger population with his books on his own self-induced experiences, most notably Journeys Out of the Body (1971).